Year 2021 statistics on bariatric surgery in Estonia.

-More than 80% of bariatric surgeries in Estonia are performed by four major bariatric centres, each of which performs yearly more than 100 surgeries.
+More than 85% of bariatric surgeries in Estonia are performed by four major bariatric centers, each of which performs yearly more than 100 surgeries.
 This consolidation enables to perform better and safer weight loss surgeries.

 In co-operation between ESBMS and Estonian Health Insurance Fund, a practical treatment guidelines and standards of care for bariatric surgery were issued in 2016.

 During years 2004-2020 perioperative 90-day mortality has been below 0,1%.
 Rate of serious complications requiring emergency surgery was 1% in 2021.

 These Estonian bariatric surgery figures are comparable with statistics of Scandinavian countries.
 From international perspective, weight loss surgery quality in Estonia can be considered as very high.